yusong0926/reportfiltering/README.md

 ## How to Run

 Copy the input files to data folder.
-Run ....jar.
+In ReportFilter folder, Run java -jar target/report-filter-1.0-SNAPSHOT.jar

 ## Dependencies